zimicjs/zimic/README.md

 #### HTTP `handler.with(restriction)`

-Declares a restriction to intercepted request matches. `headers`, `searchParams`, and `body` are supported to limit which requests will match the handler and receive the mock response.
+Declares a restriction to intercepted requests. `headers`, `searchParams`, and `body` are supported to limit which requests will match the handler and receive the mock response.
 If multiple restrictions are declared, either in a single object or with multiple calls to `handler.with()`, all of them must be met, essentially creating an AND condition.

 ##### Static restrictions